OlhaRohoza/hackathon-04-react/README.md

 ![](https://img.shields.io/badge/Frameworks-React.js-yellow)

 - source: https://www.youtube.com/watch?v=MNs_7avLIJ4
-- small shop with 3 items
+- a small shop with 3 items
-- add an Item to the cart, remove an Item from the cart, adjust quality in the cart
+- Redux: add an Item to the cart, remove an Item from the cart, adjust quality in the cart, display an items